exercism/javascript-test-runner/README.md

 ## Running the Tests

 To run a solution's tests, do the following:
-1. Open termnial in project's root
+1. Open terminal in project's root
 2. Run `./run.sh <exercise-slug> <path-to-solution-folder>`

 ## Running the Tests in Docker container